List of View Askewniverse characters: Jared Svenning

 Jared is the father of Brandi Svenning, T.S's girlfriend.
 He is portrayed by Michael Rooker.

 Jared is T.S's antagonist throughout the film, and Jared is seen being happy that Brandi and T.S. broke up.
 He is also in charge of the TV game show Truth or Date in which one of its shows was to take place at the local mall.
 After a confrontation with T.S. and during a new meeting with him, Brodie stinkpalms (In which Brodie inserted his own hand up his butt) Jared by shaking his hand and offering him chocolate pretzels (in which Jared holds every pretzel he eats with the hand that he shook Brodie's stink-palmed hand with).
 Jared unsuccessfully has Brodie and T.S. arrested, but they are rescued by Jay and Silent Bob.
 Jared becomes ill after getting stink-palmed, and his show is ruined.
+He is later arrested due to FCC violations on the show, caused by the other characters.
+In the extended cut of the film, Jared is later shown working as a janitor for the network.

+Jared is referenced in Chasing Amy when Banky is telling Alyssa about his sexual encounter with Brandi.